T

 You and our Lightning lady do the Victory Roll one more time!

-Sure, there were times when you took her-and us-for granted,
+Sure, there were times when you took her

 We gladly worked into the night to heal and make her fit to thunder